Medical Detox for Alcohol: Do I Need It and How Long Does It Take?

 Medical detox for alcohol abuse and addiction allows you or your loved one to safely and comfortably overcome the worst of your alcohol withdrawal symptoms.
-People tend to think alcohol is less dangerous than other “illicit” drugs like heroin or cocaine because it’s legally regulated and has become an integral part of social culture; in reality, the effects of alcohol withdrawal can be just as arduous and even more deadly than other drugs.
+People tend to think alcohol is less dangerous than other “illicit” drugs like heroin or cocaine because it’s legally regulated and has become an integral part of the social culture; in reality, the effects of alcohol withdrawal can be just as arduous and even more deadly than other drugs.
 If you or someone you care about is struggling with alcoholism or chronic binge drinking, here is why you need medical detox for alcohol and what it looks like.

 The idea that someone may need medical detox for alcohol may seem crazy to them.
 After all, isn’t it just a matter of choosing not to drink?
 No, it’s not.
-There is a lot more to alcohol abuse and addiction that meets the eye.
+There is a lot more to alcohol abuse and addiction than meets the eye.
 Alcohol use disorder is a complex chronic medical condition that requires expert ongoing care for the physical and behavioral changes brought about by prolonged and untreated excessive drinking.

-A pattern of excessive alcohol consumption creates lasting changes in the brain’s chemistry that cause neurotransmitters to malfunction, giving way to often extreme cravings, as well sickening and painful physical and psychological withdrawal symptoms.
+A pattern of excessive alcohol consumption creates lasting changes in the brain’s chemistry that cause neurotransmitters to malfunction, giving way to often extreme cravings, as well as sickening and painful physical and psychological withdrawal symptoms.
 Alcohol has a heavily depressive effect, to which the brain is exposed on a continuous basis during heavy drinking.

-Over time, the brains of chronic binge drinkers and alcoholics produce an excess of stimulating hormones, like serotonin or norepinephrine to counteract the changes in neurochemistry.
+Over time, the brains of chronic binge drinkers and alcoholics produce an excess of stimulating neurotransmitters, like serotonin or norepinephrine, to counteract the changes in neurochemistry.
 When drinking suddenly stops or even lessens more than the brain has become used to, withdrawal symptoms start to manifest and can last from mild to moderate to severe to life-threatening, depending upon the scope of drinking and other underlying factors.

 It’s important to realize that alcohol withdrawal is more than just the cartoonish depictions of hangovers we see in popular culture.
 Chronic binge drinking leads to alcoholism and it takes more than dry food to “soak up the booze” or “hair of the dog” to get through your symptoms.
 While they’re an inevitable part of alcohol addiction recovery, withdrawal symptoms can be extremely uncomfortable and even life-threatening, and it’s important that you get the right kind of help.
-Symptoms of alcohol withdrawal go way beyond an unpleasant headaches, nausea and vomiting.
-Severe symptoms require expert medical alcohol detox, and can include:
+Symptoms of alcohol withdrawal go way beyond unpleasant headaches, nausea, and vomiting.
+Severe symptoms require expert medical alcohol detox and can include:

 - Shaking and Tremors – Around five to ten hours after your last drink, you may begin to experience severe trembling, which may get progressively worse for the next one to two days.
-This trembling is often accompanied by an accelerated pulse, a spike in blood pressure, excessive sweating, severe nausea, rapid breathing, irritability, muscle and joint pain and other unpleasant symptoms.
+This trembling is often accompanied by an accelerated pulse, a spike in blood pressure, excessive sweating, severe nausea, rapid breathing, irritability, muscle and joint pain, and other unpleasant symptoms.
 These effects are usually at their worst within 24-48 hours.

 - Hallucinosis – Alcohol-induced hallucinations are another common element of severe withdrawal.
 Their onset usually begins within 12-24 hours after your last drink, and they can last for up to 48 hours.
-It’s common for those experiencing alcohol hallucinosis to see imaginary small, rapidly moving objects, like bugs crawling.
+It’s common for those experiencing alcohol hallucinosis to see imaginary small, rapidly moving objects like bugs crawling.
 Hallucinations are often incredibly vivid and detailed during their peak.

 - Seizures – One of the most serious and urgent alcohol withdrawal symptoms is seizures.
 These can range in levels of intensity for up to 24 hours, the first usually occurring around six hours after alcohol consumption.
 It’s important to realize that just one seizure can significantly impair brain function and place you or your loved one in serious danger if they’re not monitored and properly managed.
 This is another reason why medical detox for alcohol is so important.

 Many who are in the throes of alcohol withdrawal also experience what is called delirium tremens.
-This condition manifests through serious and dramatic fluctuations in body temperature, respiratory function and circulation.
-Delirium tremens often includes severe changes in blood pressure and can cause serious neurobiological issues because it restricts blood flow to the brain.
-Some of its additional effects can include confusion and disorientation, anxiety and irritability, nervousness, loss of consciousness and much more.
+This condition manifests through serious and dramatic fluctuations in body temperature, respiratory function, and circulation.
+Delirium tremens often include severe changes in blood pressure and can cause serious neurobiological issues because it restricts blood flow to the brain.
+Some of its additional effects can include confusion and disorientation, anxiety and irritability, nervousness, loss of consciousness, and much more.
 Data published in the New England Journal of Medicine puts death rates from delirium tremens as high as four percent or 1 in 25, making it critically important that it’s managed properly and with the care of a doctor.